project-imas/about/README.md

 - Application self-signing integrity check at run-time
   - Developer can programatically determine if the application image has been tampered with
 - Run-time memory encryption and post use scrub
   - Elliminate clear-text sensitive data from memory after app use
+- Independant security audit conducted on all security controls; updates to follow therafter

 How To Use
 ==========